Understanding active site licensing

 Example 1 - The basic case:

-User has a production site called mywebsite.com, a staging site on staging.mywebsite.com and a local development site on mywebsite.local to do development.
+A user has a production site called mywebsite.com, a staging site on staging.mywebsite.com, and a local development site on mywebsite.local.

-This example requires only 1 active site, as the local development site and staging site is free.
+This example requires only 1 active site, as the local development site and staging site are free.

 Example 2 - The basic case, but weirder:

-User has a production site called mywebsite.com, a staging site on staging.mywebsite.com and a online development site on mywebsite.mycompany.com.
+A user has a production site called mywebsite.com, a staging site on staging.mywebsite.com, and an online development site on mywebsite.mycompany.com.

-This example requires 2 active site licenses as the production site and dev environment is both online and not covered by staging site exception because of the domain and subdomain.
+This example requires 2 active site licenses, as the production site and development environment are both online and the development site is not covered by the staging-site exception.

 Example 3 - Maintaining multiple sites

-User maintains 20 sites for their own customers, which they regularly update and develop stuff for.
-They also have 20 local development sites, each with <customer-name>.local type url, matching each of the 20 sites they maintain.
-But they do not update all of them monthly.
-On average they develop stuff and update 7-10 sites in a month.
+A user maintains 20 sites for customers, which they regularly update and develop.
+They also have 20 local development sites, each with a URL like <customer-name>.local, matching the 20 sites they maintain.
+They do not update all of them every month.
+On average, they work on and update 7 to 10 sites in a month.

-This example requires a minimum of 10 active site licenses, to make sure they are covered on the busy months.
-But they do not need licenses for all the sites they have under their wings.
-Just the ones being used in a synchronization in the last 30 days, even if their license key is installed on all 40 sites (20 production site and 20 local sites).
+This example requires a minimum of 10 active site licenses to make sure the user is covered during busy months.
+They do not need licenses for every site they manage, only for the sites used in a synchronization during the last 30 days, even if the license key is installed on all 40 sites (20 production sites and 20 local sites).

 Feel free to contact us if you have questions about the licensing

-If you want have any questions about the licensing, just contact us on contact@daev.tech.
+If you have any questions about the licensing, just contact us at contact@daev.tech.

 TL;DR

-Plugin installation does not use licenses - Only usage requires licenses.
+Installing the plugin does not use licenses.
+Only actual usage requires licenses.

-• Online site, that other people can reach, such as production sites
+- An online site that other people can reach, such as a production site

-• Online staging sites, having 'staging' or 'dev' in domain parts.
+- Online staging sites with 'staging' or 'dev' in the domain

-A single license is locked to a site when used in a synchronization in the last 30 days and auto released after that.
+A single license is locked to a site when used in a synchronization within the last 30 days and is automatically released after that.

 Examples with urls:

-URL's that would NOT count as active site:
+URLs that would NOT count as active sites:

 Still using free version? - Upgrade to PRO with 14 day free trial